Cloud-RI/cloud-ri.github.io/src/pages/content/join.md

 Recruiters and marketers are welcome, but are expected to contribute to the community beyond soliciting.
 This can include sponsoring events, presenting, mentoring and supporting community members.

+Sign up for events at our [CloudRI Meetup Group](https://www.meetup.com/cloudri/).

+Sign up for more frequent posts and announcements at the [CloudRI LinkedIn Group](https://www.linkedin.com/groups/12899954/)